discourse/discourse/docs/SECURITY.md

 ## Discourse Security

 We take security very seriously at Discourse.
-We welcome any peer review of our 100% open source code to make sure that nobody's Discourse forum is ever compromised or hacked.
+We welcome any peer review of our 100% open source code to ensure nobody's Discourse forum is ever compromised or hacked.

 ### Where should I report security issues?